SamuelTulach/VirusTotalUploader/README.md

  - Make code more readable for other people
  - Comment code
  - ~~Save settings to something more than just txt file~~ ✓
+ - Make an option to save results to file

 ## License
 This project is licensed under GPLv3.
 Please see [LICENSE file](https://github.com/SamuelTulach/VirusTotalUploader/blob/master/LICENSE).